Bill-Remy/MechaCar_Statistical_Analysis/README.md

 <img src="Coil_Summary_Stats.png">

 The mean and median for the coil sample population were as specified with values of 1498.8 and 1500 psi repsectively.
-The varance and standard deviation for the sample population were as expected and did not indicate any cause for concern.
+The variance and standard deviation for the sample population were as expected and did not indicate any cause for concern.

 When reviewing the summary statistics for each lot, LOT 3 has an out of specification condition with variance of the coils.
 The total variance exceeds 100 psi at 170 psi.
 The other lots, Lot 1 and Lot 2, are clearly in specification on both mean and variance from coil to coil.
 There is an issue with Lot 3 that warrants further investigation.